Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-06-taking-back-sky.md

 "Exaggerating," Kirk allowed. "but they really do grow up with the idea that we're the smart ones.
 That builds a degree of innate respect and trust."

 The *Sanctuary* had been modified yet again since the Hunter Ultimatum, growing three rings of cabins that encircled the reactor, enough for four times its current population.
-Given that they were sized for the average species, they were huge by human standards---the beds large and luxurious, with plenty of room for floor exercises.
+Given that they were sized for the average species, they were huge by human standards - the beds large and luxurious, with plenty of room for floor exercises.
 Kirk had permanently set the gravity, temperature and pressure on those decks to mimic sea level on Earth, and left the human passengers to their own devices.

 That ultimatum had made Kirk's job much easier.
 Ships, bases and stations across the inhabited galaxy had scrambled to appease the Hunters, and the humans living aboard them had understandably reacted to protect themselves.
 Finding abductees was now as simple as following the requests for military support from the Dominion's naval forces.